 Underperforming salespeople are perhaps the greatest cause of frustration to sales executives and financial loss to business owners.
 The cost of hiring and keeping a bad salesperson can range from six to seven figures annually.
 To make matters worse, many companies waste money by trying to train sales skills in people who will never improve.

-Research shows that the most important factor for success is a salesperson’s Drive – the inner fire that ultimately determines if he or she will thrive or fail.
+Research shows that the most important factor for success in sales is a person’s Drive – the inner fire that ultimately determines if he or she will thrive or fail.
 This critical trait is hardwired by adulthood, and cannot be improved with sales training.
-The job interview process must accurately evaluate Drive to identify future superstars and avoid underperformers.
+The job interview process must accurately evaluate Drive to identify those with this core personality trait.

 Research also shows that Drive is one of the toughest traits for interviewers to rate and one of the easiest traits for candidates to fake.
 To make matters worse, many sales managers hire based on gut instinct.
 Thus, they are severely disappointed later.

-- Psychological research behind the three elements of Drive
+- Psychological research behind the three elements of Drive: Need for Achievement, Competitiveness and Optimism

 - A valid hiring process for selecting top performers